stefanbohacek/BetterContactForm/README.md

 Again, this is **not a complete solution**, so please feel free to implement your own security method(s) here.

 Also, you might want to check for empty fields (the form allows to send an empty message).

+<sup>2</sup> This is useful for people who can't/don't change their default email clients.
+Think of someone clicking an email link, having to wait a few seconds while Outlook loads, then they go back to your site, right-click the link and copy the email.

 ***